pmjdebruijn/netbsd-sysinst-entropy-fill-device/README.md

    - The two bits are discarded if they're the same
    - The two bits are different, the first is passed as raw entropy
 3. Six debiased bits are shifted into a near byte of raw entropy
+4. Limited health test are performed
-4. The six bits of raw debiased entropy are encoded into a modified Base64
+5. The six bits of raw debiased entropy are encoded into a modified Base64
-5. The encoded raw entropy is entered through a virtual keyboard function
+6. The encoded raw entropy is entered through a virtual keyboard function
-6. NetBSD SysInst conditions (see [src/usr.sbin/sysinst/util.c#entropy_add_manual](https://github.com/NetBSD/src/blob/netbsd-10/usr.sbin/sysinst/util.c#L1154))
+7. NetBSD SysInst conditions (see [src/usr.sbin/sysinst/util.c#entropy_add_manual](https://github.com/NetBSD/src/blob/netbsd-10/usr.sbin/sysinst/util.c#L1154))
    the raw entropy through SHA256
-7. NetBSD SysInst injects the conditioned entropy into the kernel entropy pool
+8. NetBSD SysInst injects the conditioned entropy into the kernel entropy pool

 ## Technical notes